 If a student has it out or uses an electronic device during the instructional day, it will be confiscated and brought to the main office.
-For a first offense, the principal will hold the item until the end of the day and will return the item to the student.
+For a first offense, the principal will hold the item until the end of the day and will return said item to the student.
 For a second offense, the principal will hold the item until a parent/guardian can come to school to pick up the item.
-Subsequent offenses will result in the item being held in the office for a longer period of time and/or disciplinary action.
+Subsequent offenses will result in the item being held in the office for a longer period of time.

 The Butler Public School District is not responsible for lost or stolen cell phones, electronic devices, or other personal items students choose to bring to school.
-Smart watches are considered personal electronic devices and are not to be used or worn in school.